 What to Wear to a Walmart Job Interview

 During your interview, make sure you wear neat and professional clothing in compliance with the Walmart dress code.
-If you are applying for an entry-level position, business casual clothing, like khakis and polo shirt, will do.
+If you are applying for an entry-level position, business casual clothing, like khakis and a polo shirt, will do.
 If you are applying for a management or executive position, you should dress more formally.
 Here's information on what to wear to a Walmart interview.

 Tips for Getting Hired

 - When you work retail, flexibility is important.
 You should express a willingness to work flexible hours, and highlight your availability to work weekends, evenings, and early or late hours.
 This is particularly important if you are working in a retail store position that might require you to work a variety of shifts.

 - Whether you are an entry-level employee or manager, you're going to have to take directions from someone.
 Emphasize your ability to follow instructions and that you understand the importance of complying with company standards.

 - Working at a large store like Walmart requires meticulous attention to detail, such as with inventory, scheduling, time sheets, store cleanliness, and customer satisfaction.
 Make sure that you express your patience and diligence in getting things done well, and efficiently.

 - Working in any large retail environment requires some knowledge about how you can control or cut costs.
 If you're applying for a mid-level or high-level position, that means you need to know about cost-control strategies.
 If you're applying for an entry-level position, you should explain how you can keep costs to a minimum, whether that means working efficiently, maximizing the use of your time, or keeping an eye out for shoplifters.

 - A mid-level or high-level role will require that you develop and monitor strategies to increase sales.
 But even as an entry-level employee, you should emphasize an awareness of what you can do to drive sales, even if it just means greeting customers or answering their questions.